sgtclark90/router-context-api-lab/lab_instructions.md

    - Add error messages for failed API calls or no search results.
    - Enhance the design or add additional features as you see fit.

----

-## Conclusion:

-Congratulations!
-You've constructed a React movie search app using the OMDB API.
-You've learned about React context, `axios` for API requests, and environment variable management.

-Next steps:
-- Deploy your app for others to use.
-- Expand with more features or integrations.